Rocky Mountain Spotted Fever

 Who is at risk for Rocky Mountain spotted fever?

-People living in or visiting areas where ticks are prevalent, particularly the southeastern and south central U.S., are at risk for RMSF.
+People living in or visiting areas where ticks are common, especially the southeastern and south central U.S., are at risk for RMSF.
 But the illness can also be passed on from ticks in the Northeast, Pacific coast, and other areas.

 What are the symptoms of Rocky Mountain spotted fever?